International Policy Ideas Challenge 2026 – Call for proposals

-Global Affairs Canada (GAC), in collaboration with the Social Sciences and Humanities Research Council (SSHRC), is pleased to announce the eighth edition of the International Policy Ideas Challenge.
+Global Affairs Canada (GAC), in collaboration with the Social Sciences and Humanities Research Council (SSHRC), is pleased to announce the ninth edition of the International Policy Ideas Challenge (IPIC).
 The objective of the program is to draw on the network of talented Canadian graduate students, post-doctoral fellows, and early-career civil society researchers to identify concrete, innovative solutions to emerging international policy challenges faced by Canada.

 The program offers applicants a chance to test their skills at translating academic expertise into policy language and insights.
 Applicants are invited to submit brief proposals.
-GAC will select between 5 and 10 winning proposals and provide coaching/mentoring to researchers as part of further developing their proposals into full policy briefs.
-Winners will present their briefs to Government of Canada officials as part of the virtual Ideas Symposium, taking place in late 2025.
+GAC will select between 5 and 10 submissions and provide coaching/mentoring to the winning candidates for further developing their proposals into full policy briefs with actionable recommendations.
+Winners will present their briefs to Government of Canada officials as part of a virtual session that will take place in December 2026.

 Eligibility

-The International Policy Ideas Challenge invites applications from current graduate students (Master’s or PhD level) and post-doctoral fellows at a recognized Canadian post-secondary educational institution.
+The International Policy Ideas Challenge invites applications from current graduate students (Master’s or PhD level) and post-doctoral fellows enrolled at a recognized Canadian or international post-secondary institution.

 Applicants must be Canadian citizens or permanent residents of Canada.